Jumacao

 Jumacao a.k.a.
 Jumaca (born c.
 1480s) was the Taíno Cacique (Chief) of the area in Puerto Rico named after him (now spelt Humacao).

 Before and after the arrival of the Conquistadors

 The Taínos, who lived in Puerto Rico long before the arrival of the Spaniards, were organized and peaceful people.]
-The only problems they had were occasionally with the cannibals of the Carib tribes.
 The Cacique was the head of the tribe and the governor of his region.
 They reported to the "Supreme Cacique", who during Jumacao's time was the Cacique Agueybana.
 When the Spaniards arrived, Agueybana received Juan Ponce de León with open arms.
 This extended friendship was soon to end because the Conquistadores started to enslave the Taínos and to destroy their way of life.